Prior-IT/apollo/.github/pull_request_template.md

 - [ ] I ran `go mod tidy` after changing dependencies
 - [ ] I changed the PR title to be more descriptive
 - [ ] I added the shortcut autolink in the PR title (e.g. `[sc-000]`)
+- [ ] I used `git rebase -i` to clean up the commit history in this branch